Migrating to Apollo Server 4

 mocks and mockEntireSchema

-In Apollo Server 3, the mocks and mockEntireSchema constructor options enable Apollo Server to return simulated data for GraphQL based on your server's schema.
+In Apollo Server 3, the mocks and mockEntireSchema constructor options enable Apollo Server to return simulated data for GraphQL operations based on your server's schema.
 Under the hood, Apollo Server 3's mocking functionality is provided via an outdated version of the @graphql-tools/mocks library.

 Apollo Server 4 removes both the mocks and mockEntireSchema constructor options.
 You can instead directly incorporate the @graphql-tools/mock package into your app, enabling you to get the most up-to-date mocking features.
 For more details on configuring mocks, see the @graphql-tools/mocks docs.